-This reference was added for customers that must program very precise profiles.
-Understanding this section is not necessary before programming the SMD17K and therefore can be considered optional.
+This reference was added because some of our customers must program very precise profiles.
+Understanding this section is not necessary before programming the SMD34K and it can be considered optional.
 Two different approaches are presented here.
 The constant acceleration example takes given parameters and calculates the resulting profile.
-The variable acceleration example starts with a desired speed profile and calculates the required parameters.
+The variable acceleration example starts with a desired speed profile and calculates the required parameters

-The equations in this reference use a unit of measure of steps/second/second (steps/second) for acceleration and deceleration.
-However, when programming the SMD17K, all acceleration and deceleration values must be programmed in the unit of measure of steps/second/millisecond.
+The equations in this reference use a unit of measure of steps/second/second (steps/second2) for acceleration and deceleration.
+However, when programming the SMD34K, all acceleration and deceleration values must be programmed in the unit of measure of steps/second/millisecond.

-- ➤ To convert from steps/second to steps/second/millisecond, divide the value by 1000.
-This must be done when converting from a value used in the equations to a value programmed into the SMD17K. - ➤ To convert from steps/second/millisecond to steps/second, multiply the value by 1000.
-This must be done when converting from the value programmed into the SMD17K to the value used in the equations.
+- ➤ To convert from steps/second2 to steps/second/millisecond, divide the value by 1000.
+This must be done when converting from a value used in the equations to a value programmed into the SMD34K. - ➤ To convert from steps/second/millisecond to steps/second2, multiply the value by 1000.
+This must be done when converting from the value programmed into the SMD34K to the value used in the equations.